Clash of the Champions: Clash of the Champions V: St. Valentine's Massacre

 Clash of the Champions V took place on February 15, 1989, at the Cleveland Convention Center in Cleveland, Ohio.
 There were 5,000 people in attendance and the show drew a 4.6 rating on TBS.
 This show was warm up show for the Chi-Town Rumble PPV only 5 days later.
 Steven Casey was billed as "undefeated" coming into this match.
-The masked Blackmailer was Jack Victory who did double duty on the night (he was also Russian Assassin #2) Mike Rotunda replaced Kevin Sullivan in the match, Sullivan and Williams originally won the US titles.
+The masked Blackmailer was Jack Victory who did double duty on the night (he was also Russian Assassin #2).
+Mike Rotunda replaced Kevin Sullivan in the match, Sullivan and Williams originally won the US titles.
 The main event match was declared a double disqualification when Sting, Junkyard Dog and Michael Hayes stormed the ring.
 Sting, JYD and Hayes were originally slated to face the Road Warriors and Tenryu but were locked in by Kevin Sullivan before the match.
 A Ric Flair scheduled interview resulted in a Ricky Steamboat confrontation and an unscheduled in-ring, and out-of-ring, brawl, resulting in Flair losing all his clothes except his socks and trunks.
-The ring announcer for the night was former IWA and WWF Play-by-Play announcer Jack Reynolds.
+The ring announcer for the night was former IWA and WWF play-by-play announcer Jack Reynolds.
 Ricky Steamboat and Ric Flair had an in-ring contract signing for their match at Chi-Town Rumble.

-There is a very entertaining review of this Clash Of The Champions on an episode of the We Can't Wrestle Podcast.